EBIO6100Spring2020/Class-materials/00_timetable.md

   * This example provides a good overview of issues and methods
 * **Prep:**
   * Continue hacking to wrangle and visualize data
-  * Use GitHub Issues to organize and coordinate
+  * Use GitHub `Issues` to organize and coordinate
   * [Git tutorials](tutorials).
 Review or learn to use branching & teamwork tools.
-See workflow for a suggested way for us all to work together on the same repository.
+See [git05_workflow tutorial](tutorials/git05_workflow.md) for a suggested way for us all to work together on the same repository.
 * [Slides week 4](04_slides.pdf)
+* Hackathon - data visualization

 #### Week 5
 * **Reading:** [Harris et al. 2018.
 Forecasting biodiversity in breeding birds using best practices](https://peerj.com/articles/4278/)
 * **Prep:**
   * Continue hacking to wrangle and visualize data
   * Prepare a 5 minute report back to be presented to the class
+* Report back on data, models, and plans: class-wide discussion
+* Hackathon - begin simple models

 #### Weeks 6+
 * Hacking with occasional forecasting specific modules